porscheinformatik/pnet-data-api/README.md

 The available data consists of:

-* Persons
+-   Persons
-    * Ids and the name
+    -   Ids and the name
-    * Contact information (email, phone, ...)
+    -   Contact information (email, phone, ...)
-    * Employments (companies, personnel number, department, ...)
+    -   Employments (companies, personnel number, department, ...)
-    * Roles (functions and activities)
+    -   Roles (functions and activities)
-* Companies
+-   Companies
-    * Ids and the name
+    -   Ids and the name
-    * Contract information (email, phone, ...)
+    -   Contract information (email, phone, ...)
-    * Address
+    -   Address
-    * Bands, company types and contracts
+    -   Bands, company types and contracts
-* Company Groups
+-   Company Groups

 The data of persons and companies contains references to some master data, that can be access, too:

-* Activities
+-   Activities
-* Advisor Types
+-   Advisor Types
-* Applications
+-   Applications
-* Brands
+-   Brands
-* Company Group Types
+-   Company Group Types
-* Company Number Types
+-   Company Number Types
-* Company Types
+-   Company Types
-* Contract States
+-   Contract States
-* Contract Types
+-   Contract Types
-* External Brands
+-   External Brands
-* Functions
+-   Functions
-* Legal Forms
+-   Legal Forms
-* Number Types
+-   Number Types

 Most of the data interfaces provide three methods:

-* details - For accessing all available information about one or more data items (e.g. the person with the id 100).
+-   details - For accessing all available information about one or more data items (e.g. the person with the id 100).
-* search - For accessing a reduced amount of information per data item, but supporting fuzzy searches
+-   search - For accessing a reduced amount of information per data item, but supporting fuzzy searches
-* find - For accessing a reduced amount of information per data item, but with fast filters (e.g. all persons with a defined function or at specific companies).
+-   find - For accessing a reduced amount of information per data item, but with fast filters (e.g. all persons with a defined function or at specific companies).

 The person data is filtered by default.
 Persons will have to give their consent, otherwise, no personal information will be shared with your application.

 # Considerations

+**When using the Data API, please consider following important aspects.**

 ## Performance

 The Partner.&#78;et Data API is a scalable application hosted in a cloud environment and is based on an NoSQL-Database in the background.
 Requests are fast and the data is accurate.
 The data from the Partner.&#78;et gets synced every few seconds and is up-to-date most of the time.

 The REST Interface provides the data as fast as it can.
-Currently we don't have performance issues because of too many users or too many requests.
-Generally, it is better to make multiple smaller requests, than fewer larger ones.
+Currently we don't have performance issues because of too many users or too many requests. **Generally, it is better to make multiple smaller requests, than fewer larger ones.**

-Consider caching relevant information!
-Most of the data does not change very often.
+**Consider caching relevant information!** Most of the data does not change very often.
 We encourage you to store results locally and reuse the information instead of performing the same request over and over again.

 Some of the interfaces support scrolling.
 This allows your application to rapidly browse though thousands of data items.